Boolseh/odin-recipes/README.md

 # odin-recipes
-Small test website that will host our small collection or random recipes
+Small test website that will host our small collection of random recipes

-I will try to implement the knowledge I have learned about HTML.
-This will include non-self enclosing tags as well as self-enclosed tags such as img and anchor tags.
+This will include some early implementation of my knowledge of HTML and CSS.